What is the Sustaining Creative Workers initiative?

 Alternatively, successful applicants who do not provide banking details at time of application will be able to provide an invoice following notification of outcome.

-Industry peers will be engaged to help Creative Victoria assess applications.
-Applications will be sorted and assessed in groups by creative practice.
+Industry peers have been engaged to help Creative Victoria assess applications.
+Applications are sorted and assessed in groups by creative practice.

-Applications by First Peoples creatives will be assessed by members of Creative Victoria’s First Peoples Partnerships Group, consisting of Elders and First Peoples creative industry experts.
+Applications by First Peoples creatives are assessed by members of Creative Victoria’s First Peoples Partnerships Group, consisting of Elders and First Peoples creative industry experts.

-Applications from Deaf and Disabled creatives will be assessed with advice from Arts Access Victoria and peers.
+Applications from Deaf and Disabled creatives are assessed with advice from Arts Access Victoria and peers.

-Regional applications (with the exception of First Peoples or Deaf and Disabled applicants) will be managed by Regional Arts Victoria and assessed by regionally based peers.
+Regional applications (with the exception of First Peoples or Deaf and Disabled applicants) are managed by Regional Arts Victoria and assessed by regionally based peers.

-To ensure the funding allocated best represents the diversity of the Victorian community, we will prioritise applications led by First Peoples, creatives who are culturally diverse, Deaf or Disabled and/or those based in regional Victoria.
+To ensure the funding allocated best represents the diversity of the Victorian community, we are prioritising applications led by First Peoples, creatives who are culturally diverse, Deaf or Disabled and/or those based in regional Victoria.

-How will the program support First Peoples creative practitioners?
+How does the program support First Peoples creative practitioners?

 Eligible and competitive applications from First Peoples will be prioritised for support through Sustaining Creative Workers.

-How will the program support regional creative practitioners?
+How does the program support regional creative practitioners?

-Regionally based applications (except those from First Peoples or Deaf and Disabled applicants) will be managed by Regional Arts Victoria.
+Regionally based applications (except those from First Peoples or Deaf and Disabled applicants) are managed by Regional Arts Victoria.
 To ensure an equitable state-wide reach, 24 per cent of the available pool of funds will be allocated to regional recipients, proportionate to Victoria’s population.

-How will the program support creative practitioners who are Deaf or Disabled?
+How does the program support creative practitioners who are Deaf or Disabled?